MarinaFuster/cai-implementation/README.md

 2. **Run in Colab**:
    - Open the notebook in Google Colab.
    - Connect to a TPU for enhanced performance.
    - Execute the cells sequentially to run the project.
-   - If running `constitutional_training.ipynb`, ensure the directories for writing sft and dpo models exist or change them.

 ### ⏳ What to expect